idandrutz-MrRandom/UniFramework-AnythingFramework/README.md

 Assets.Modules.Shared.Util
 ```

-Then fire it directly from the server:
+Then fire it directly from the server ( recommended use ):
+( using from client will result in lag )
 ```lua
 Packet:Fire(
     char,